BoneShooter/wasm-md5/README.md

 3. then open url : http://127.0.0.1:8080/main.html

-4. click "calc md5" button, see the result on page
+4. click "calc" button, see the result on page

 ### build wasm: